 Tuition and Fees

-Materials/Lab Fees If applicable, noted in course description
+- Materials/Lab fees, if applicable, are noted in course description

 Please note that the audit option is not available for all courses and audit status must be declared when registering for a course.
 The fee for auditing a course is the same as taking the course for credit.